Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the other side.

-Has a couple of light, surface scratches and that's it for flaws!
-The car is very, very clean with gorgeous lettering and nice, vibrant paint -- plus it has the correct original larger man with painted face and hands and the mechanism works perfectly!
+Minimal flaws!
+The car is very clean with vibrant paint and nice lettering plus it has the correct original man with painted face and hands and the mechanism works perfectly!

 Photo of the roof.